 A newer feature of the algorithm Rank Brain (part of the Google algorithm update) favors results with a high CTR, and many experts make a strong case for Dwell Time as a ranking factor.

-And given what we know about Google’s increased emphasis on the SEO and quality, both CRT and Dwell Time make sense as ranking factors.
-When you combine them, they’re an indicator how relevant the content is to the users.
+And given what we know about Google’s increased emphasis on the San Diego SEO and quality, both CRT and Dwell Time make sense as ranking factors.
+When you combine them, they’re an indicator of how relevant the content is to the users.